codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+I used to have a job at a calendar factory but I got the sack because I took a couple of days off.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. GIMP
+ 1. Enceladus
- 2. Paint.NET
+ 2. Saturn
- 3. Adobe Photoshop
+ 3. Pollux
- 4. Inkscape
+ 4. Neptune

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Neptune
 </details>